 Cash flow forecasting software that links to your accounting software will cut down on manual entry.
 Depending what accounting software you use, you should be able to find some connecting cash flow forecast software.
 You can ask your accounting software provider for the best option.

 3) Get a professional to do it

 This is the low fuss way to get there, but you should still involve yourself in the process or a good portion of the benefits will be lost.
 Thinking through different scenarios and understanding what drives your business will inform how you run and develop your business.
 A professional can help with that.

-Beany charges between $495 and $995 for a sound, responsive cash flow forecast, which is inputted into your accounting software so you can track how you’re going through the year.
+Beany charges between $600 and $1,200 + GST for a sound, responsive cash flow forecast, which is inputted into your accounting software so you can track how you’re going through the year.

-Call us on 0800 755 333 if you want to discuss your particular situation with one of the Beany team or get in touch Beany Support.
+Contact us on [email protected] if you want to discuss your particular situation with one of the Beany team.